ecosyste-ms/critical/README.md

 SQLite database of critical open source packages from [ecosyste.ms](https://packages.ecosyste.ms).

 The database is rebuilt daily and published to npm and as a GitHub release.
-Versions use CalVer (`YYYY.M.D`).
+Versions use `MAJOR.MINOR.YYYYMMDD` where major/minor track schema changes and patch is the build date.

 ## Install